-When I was in law school, mediation was a required course.
-Almost immediately, I didn’t care for it.
-I saw mediation as the antithesis of being a lawyer.
-I could not understand (then) how trying to learn everything that law school had to throw at its students in becoming zealous advocates for their clients could be reconciled with the mediation process; a neutral facilitated negotiation.
+When I was in law school, mediation was part of a required course: Alternative Dispute Resolution.
+Almost immediately, I didn't care for it.
+I looked at mediation as the antithesis of being a lawyer.
+I could not understand (then) how everything else that law school had to throw at me could be reconciled with the mediation process; a neutral facilitated negotiation.

 Mediation is now a mandatory process for all contested issues raised in family court litigation.
 There are, of course, certain exceptions to this general rule, but they are few and nearly all private actions in the family courts must be submitted to mediation before the litigants can present their case for trial.
 The family court system is also now following a 365-day rule, which requires all cases filed in the family courts to meet particular benchmarks within one year of the filing of the summons and complaint.
 If those benchmarks are not met, for whatever reason, then the case will be administratively dismissed.

 Participation in mediation is one of those benchmarks.
 Before either side of the litigation may request a final hearing, there has to be a certificate of exemption from the mediation process in the court's file, if an exemption applies.
 Alternatively, and more commonly, there must be a mediator's report declaring that the mediation process was attempted.
 If the mediation was unsuccessful, then the parties may proceed towards a trial of their issues.